TkPegatron/containers/apps/awx-ee/readme.md

 # AWX Ansible Execution Environment

+Latest is the only available upstream kept on quay.io

 This context was mostly generated using the `ansible-builder create` command and the following `execution-environment.yml`:

 ```yaml